The Resolution Property via Azumaya Algebras: Tools

-\end{cd} In addition, suppose that $W \times_X Y \to Y$ is an isomorphism for every $W \to X$ whose scheme-theoretic image is disjoint from $U$.
-Following \cite{hall2016mayer} such a square is called a weak Mayer-Vietoris square.
-If in addition the scheme-theoretic image of any such $W$ is tor-independent of $f$, the square is called a tor-independent Mayer-Vietoris square.
-If the square is weak and in addition $f$ is flat then it is called a flat Mayer-Vietoris square.
+In addition, suppose that $f$ is flat and $Z \times_X Y \to Z$ is an isomorphism for a finitely presented closed immersion $Z \to X$ where $X \backslash Z=U$.
+Such a square is called a \emph{flat Mayer-Vietoris square} and $Y$ is called a \emph{flat neighborhood} of $Z$. \end{definition}